MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ## Push-to-deploy setup

 Git `post-receive` hooks are used for deploying to the production server.
-The hook script can be found in the `setup` folder and needs to be copied to a new bare repository and set to be executable.
+This requires that a repository is used on the server.
+The hook script can be found in the `setup` folder.
+It needs to be copied to `/path/to/repo/.git/hooks/post-receive` and set to be executable.
+An additional command is required to allow pushing to the same branch on the server.

 ```
-$ cd /var
-$ mkdir bare && cd bare
-$ mkdir MLPVC-RR.git && cd MLPVC-RR.git
+$ cd /path/to/repo
-$ git init --bare
-$ cp /var/www/MLPVC-RR/setup/post-receive.sh hooks/post-receive
+$ cp setup/post-receive.sh .git/hooks/post-receive
-$ nano hooks/post-receive # Change PROJ_DIR to point to /var/www/MLPVC-RR
 $ chmod +x hooks/post-receive
+$ git config receive.denyCurrentBranch updateInstead
 ```

 On your local machine, ensure that the SSH configuration is set properly, then add the remote and push changes.